Spencerreids/w2024-assign1/README.md

 The index page for the project on glitch: https://absorbed-deluxe-nyala.glitch.me/

-Also I am aware there are some of these links that are not required, I had done them prior to knowing so I felt no reason to remove the functionality.
+I am aware there are some of these links that are not required, I had done them prior to knowing so I felt no reason to remove the functionality.

 https://absorbed-deluxe-nyala.glitch.me/api/seasons